smrithinns/CronHub/README.md

     node app.js

-CronHub should now be running locally.
+CronVue should now be running locally.
 Access it in your web browser at http://localhost:3000.

 ### Usage
 Visit the homepage to schedule new cron jobs.